The New Rules of Wedding Etiquette

 Paper invites are the way to go for the actual wedding day.
 In today's technology-based world, where your guests receive hundreds of emails a day, a physical invite has become so much more special.
 That doesn't mean you have to go over-the-top with an invite that sings and shoots confetti.
 Simple card stock and laser printing will do the trick.
 A paperless invite for the rehearsal dinner or morning-after brunch is a great option (especially if you want to cut down on stationery costs).
-Just because the invites are electronic doesn't mean they won't have style or be personal to you.
+Just because the invites are electronic doesn't mean they can’t have style or personality.
 There are plenty of sites that let you customize e-invites so they look beautiful and unique.

 Keep your public posts positive.

-Confront issues directly and privately via phone or in person.
+Confront issues directly and privately via phone, email or in person.

 We know wedding planning can be stressful at times.
-But before you post that status venting about all the guests who RSVP'd for too many people or complain about your future mother-in-law-zilla, pause for a second and think.
-Posting something negative about your wedding (even if you don't call out a person specifically) will only lead to hurt feelings.
+But before you post that status venting about all the guests who RSVP'd for too many people or complaining about your future mother-in-law-zilla, pause for a second and think.
+Posting something negative about your wedding (even if you don't call out a person specifically) will only lead to hurt feelings and tension.
 Instead, politely address each situation directly as it comes your way.
-That means picking up the phone and explaining to your guest that you don't have enough room for all the extras, and asking your fiancé to have a conversation with his mom.
+That means picking up the phone and explaining to your guest that you don't have enough room for all the extras, and asking your fiancé to have a conversation with their mom.
 Trust us, the other route will only create animosity around your wedding.

-We've gotten to the point where almost everyone (except maybe some older relatives) are familiar with hashtags and know how to use it, so you shouldn't feel weird about putting it out there.
-Think of ways you can tie it into your paper elements in a pretty or witty way, like asking guests to share photos of themselves wearing custom temporary tattoos you send along with the save-the-dates.
-Letting your guests know ahead of time is crucial to having a successful feed of photos.
+We've gotten to the point where almost everyone (except maybe some older relatives) are familiar with hashtags and know how to use them, so you shouldn't feel weird about putting it out there.
+Think of ways you can tie it into your paper elements in a pretty or witty way—on your wedding website or even on your wedding invitations.
+Don’t hesitate to ask guests to share photos of themselves as they prep for your wedding—and make sure to set up materials like table tents or cards that encourage guests to use that fancy Geofilter you designed.

 If the couple hasn't made the announcement, then you shouldn't spill the big news for them.

-It's exciting when you're the first to find out your best friend or sister is getting married, but hold off on the public congrats until they're ready to share the news themselves.
+Instead, wait to publicly post your congratulations.
+It's exciting when you're the first to find out your best friend or sibling is getting married, but hold off on the public congrats until they're ready to share the news themselves.
 They might be waiting for an important reason (like they haven't even told their parents yet), and there could be hard feelings involved if others find out they weren't in the know first.

 But respect their request if they ask you not to post photos before they do.

-It's great that you want to show what an amazing wedding the couple threw and Instagram the cake and the flowers.
-But some couples may want to wait to share photographic details of the wedding until they have photos from their professional photographer, or might opt for an unplugged wedding, so you should respect their choice.
-If you're worried about whether you're in the clear with posting photos, then wait until a close friend or family member of the couple does so first.
-Then you'll know it's okay to post away.
+It's great that you want to show what an amazing wedding the couple threw and Instagram the cake and flowers.
+But some may want to wait to share photographic details of the wedding until they have photos from their professional photographer.
+If they opt for an unplugged wedding, you should respect their choice.
+If you’re not sure whether you're in the clear to post photos, then wait until a close friend or family member of the couple does so first (or just ask them)—then it's okay to post away.

 Leave the phone in your purse or pocket.